-In the first semester of 2020, ANATEL also published some important regulations such as: (i) Resolution No. 718/2020 which amends the Regulation on Restricted Radiation Radiocommunication Equipment to include femtocells as restricted radiation radio-communication equipment; (ii) Resolution No 719/2020 which approves the new General Licensing Regulation; (iii) Resolution No 720/2020 which approves the General Authorisations Regulation; and (iv) Resolution No 725/2020 which approves the universalisation obligations according to the PGMU approved by Decree No 9,619/2018.
+In 2020, ANATEL published some important regulations such as: (i) Resolution No. 718/2020 which amends the "Regulation on Restricted Radiation Radiocommunication Equipment" to include femtocells as restricted radiation radio-communication equipment; (ii) Resolution No. 719/2020 which approves the new General Licensing Regulation; (iii) Resolution No. 720/2020 which approves the General Authorisations Regulation; (iv) Resolution No. 725/2020 which approves the universalisation obligations according to the PGMU approved by Decree No. 9,619/2018; (v) Resolution No. 735/2020 which reduces regulatory barriers to IoT and M2M services; (vi) Resolution No. 736/2020 which approves the Regulation on Conditions of